nencki-lobi/lobi-inhouse/docs/singularity.rst

 In both cases, you should specify the bind paths as a comma-delimited string using the format ``src[:dest[:opts]]``.
 Possible options are ``ro`` (read only - used above for source data folder) and ``rw`` (read/write, default, used above for output directory).

-The destination path must exist within the container!
-In BIDS apps you will often use ``/data`` and ``/out`` folders as in the examples above.
-Often, ``/mnt`` folder will be a good target.
-This restriction can be changed by using Overlay, but currently we stuck with the defaults and kept it disabled.
+The overlay [4]_ feature has been enabled on our server, and as a result the destination bind points do not need to exist within the container (they will be created on an as-needed basis in an overlay file system without modifying the existing container [3]_).
+The use of `/data` and `/out` paths in the examples above follows the convention of BIDS apps.

 Use case: BIDS Apps
 -------------------